UniRegensburg/mme-sose24-statistics/docs/user-tutorial.md

 - **Data editing:** Double click on table cells to edit their values.
 Use the button "DATEN EINSTELLUNGEN" to add/delete columns, or to change type of questionnaire.

 - **Data transformation:** In the "DATEN EINSTELLUNGEN" panel, you can find a field "Transformierung hinzufügen".
 You can type in formulas to create a transformation.

+  Examples:

+  - `Q1/Q2`
+  - `age-AVG(age)`
+  - `SCORE + 50`

   Supported function are as followed.
 You could also find the same information by click on the help button in the "DATEN EINSTELLUNGEN" panel.

   ![user-tutorial-functions](./imgs/user-tutorial-functions.png)